Hanwha General Insurance Tops 1,000 Claims for Childbirth Benefit Rider

 [Photo=Hanwha General Insurance]

-The benefit pays a set amount when a customer gives birth, and claims have been accepted since November.
-The company said it designed the coverage to ease out-of-pocket costs that tend to rise around childbirth, including postpartum care and preparations for raising a child.
+The benefit pays a set amount upon childbirth, and claims began in November last year.
+The company said it designed the coverage to ease out-of-pocket costs at a time when spending typically rises for postpartum care and preparations for raising a child.

 “Because we considered the diverse needs of women customers in their 20s and 30s, demand for childbirth-related coverage continues,” a Hanwha General Insurance official said.
-The official said the company plans to keep strengthening tailored coverage and services.
+The official added that the company plans to keep strengthening customer-tailored coverage and services.

 * This article has been translated by AI.